ophintor/ansible-docker-ucp/README.md

 ## playbooks/config\_dummy\_vms\_for\_docker\_volumes\_backup.yml

 This playbook will make sure that we are able to backup Docker volumes that have been created using the vSphere plugin in Simplivity.
 There is not a straight forward way to do this, so we need to use a workaround.
-Since all Docker volumes are going to be stored in the dockvols folder in the datastore(s), we need to create a &#39;dummy&#39; VM per datastore.
+Since all Docker volumes are going to be stored in the dockvols folder in the datastore(s), we need to create a 'dummy' VM per datastore.
 The vmx, vmsd and vmkd files from this VMs will have to be inside the dockvols folder, so when these VMs are backed up, the volumes are backed up as well.
-Obviously these VMs don&#39;t need to take any resources and we can keep them powered off.
+Obviously these VMs don't need to take any resources and we can keep them powered off.

 It is composed of the following sequential tasks:

-- Create Dummy VMs: Creates a &#39;dummy&#39; VM per datastore using extremely low specifications.
+- Create Dummy VMs: Creates a 'dummy' VM per datastore using extremely low specifications.
 The name of the VMs will be prefixed with the variable dummy\_vm\_prefix and suffixed with the datastore name where it lives.
 - Generate powercli script: Generates a powerCLI script using a template that will take in account all defined datastores and that will be copied to the main UCP node in the location defined by the powercli\_script variable.
 The template file is called powercli\_script.j2 and is located in the templates folder.
 The script will perform the following tasks:
-  - For each &#39;dummy&#39; VM, the files \*.vmx, \*.vmsd and \*.vmdk will be copied over to the dockvols folder in its current datastore
+  - For each 'dummy' VM, the files \*.vmx, \*.vmsd and \*.vmdk will be copied over to the dockvols folder in its current datastore
-  - Using the \*.vmx files, we&#39;ll registed new &#39;dummy&#39; VMs that now live inside the dockvols folder.
-The name of these VMs will be composed of the dummy\_vm\_prefix, the string &quot;-in-dockvols-&quot; and the datastore name as the suffix.
+  - Using the \*.vmx files, we'll registed new 'dummy' VMs that now live inside the dockvols folder.
+The name of these VMs will be composed of the dummy\_vm\_prefix, the string "-in-dockvols-" and the datastore name as the suffix.
   - The old dummy VMs will be removed
 - Run powercli script on temporary docker container: Runs the generated script on a powerCLI container to perform the tasks described above.
 The container provides a powerCLI core environment and is provided by VMWare.
 More information about powerCLI core can be found here: [https://labs.vmware.com/flings/powercli-core](https://labs.vmware.com/flings/powercli-core).
 A good article on how to use the container can be found here: [http://www.virtuallyghetto.com/2016/10/5-different-ways-to-run-powercli-script-using-powercli-core-docker-container.html](http://www.virtuallyghetto.com/2016/10/5-different-ways-to-run-powercli-script-using-powercli-core-docker-container.html)
 - Delete powercli script from docker host: Deletes the generated script from the UCP host since it contains sensitive information, like the vCenter credentials, in plain text.

 ## playbooks/config\_simplivity\_backups.yml

-This playbook will configure the defined backup policies in the group variables file in Simplivity and will include all Docker nodes plus the &#39;dummy&#39; VMs created before, so the existing Docker volumes are also taken in account.
+This playbook will configure the defined backup policies in the group variables file in Simplivity and will include all Docker nodes plus the 'dummy' VMs created before, so the existing Docker volumes are also taken in account.
 The playbook will mainly use the Simplivite REST API to perform these tasks.
 A reference to the REST API can be found here: [https://api.simplivity.com/rest-api\_getting-started\_overview/rest-api\_getting-started\_overview\_rest-api-overview.html](https://api.simplivity.com/rest-api_getting-started_overview/rest-api_getting-started_overview_rest-api-overview.html)

 It is composed of the following sequential tasks: